-- Incidents involving the police, referred by the Crown Office and Procurator Fiscal Service (COPFS).
-These may include deaths in custody and allegations of criminality made about police officers.
+- Incidents involving the police, directed by the Crown Office and Procurator Fiscal Service (COPFS).
+These include deaths in custody and allegations of criminality made about police officers.

 - Serious incidents involving the police, at the request of the Chief Constable or the Scottish Police Authority (SPA).
 These include the serious injury of a person in police custody, the death or serious injury of a person following contact with the police or the use of firearms by police officers.

 - Allegations of misconduct by senior police officers of the rank of Assistant Chief Constable (ACC) and above, if requested by the SPA.

 - Relevant police matters which the Commissioner considers would be in the public interest.

-At the conclusion of an investigation, the Commissioner can recommend improvements to the way the police operate and deliver services to the public in Scotland.
+At the end of an investigation, the Commissioner can recommend improvements to the way the police operate and deliver services to the public in Scotland.

 To find out more about the types of matters we may investigate and some of the terms we use, please see our investigations FAQs.

 What we publish

-In investigations referred by the Crown Office and Procurator Fiscal Service (COPFS): The Commissioner may publish a report where there has been a death and the COPFS has decided that there should be no court proceedings.
-For all other COPFS- referred investigations the Commissioner may only publish a report in consultaton with the Crown Office and Procurator Fiscal Service (COPFS).
+In investigations directed by the Crown Office and Procurator Fiscal Service (COPFS): The Commissioner may publish a report where there has been a death and the COPFS has decided that there shouldn't be any court proceedings.
+For all other COPFS referred investigations the Commissioner may only publish a report in consultaton with them.

 In investigations referred by the Chief Constable or other policing bodies operating in Scotland: The Commissioner may publish the conclusions unless criminal proceedings are still being considered.